 A URL rewrite separates a URL from a resource.
 You can translate from human-friendly URLs, which are easier for users to remember and use, transforming them into search-engine friendly URLs, which are easier for search engines to find, or into internal implementation-specific URLs.

-The HTTP(S) Load Balancing URL rewrite feature:
+The HTTP(S) Load Balancing URL rewrite feature does the following:

 - Reads the incoming URL in the request.